projectacrn/acrn-hypervisor/doc/introduction/index.rst

 but it can also use other operating systems as long as the ACRN Device Model is ported into it.
 A user VM can be Ubuntu*, Android*, Windows* or VxWorks*.
-There is one special user VM, called a post-launched Real-Time VM (RTVM), designed to run a hard real-time OS, such as Zephyr*, VxWorks*, or Xenomai*.
+There is one special user VM, called a post-launched real-time VM (RTVM), designed to run a hard real-time OS, such as Zephyr*, VxWorks*, or Xenomai*.
 Because of its real-time capability, RTVM can be used for soft programmable logic controller (PLC), inter-process communication (IPC), or Robotics applications.